tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 library(quadprog)
 library(alabama)
 ```
-Compared to previous chapters, we introduce the `quadprog` package [@quadprog] to perform numerical constrained optimization for quadratic objective functions and `alabama` [@alabama] for more general non-linear objective functions and constraints. \index{Optimization}
+Compared to previous chapters, we introduce the `quadprog` package [@quadprog] to perform numerical constrained optimization for quadratic objective functions and `alabama` [@alabama] for more general non-linear objective functions and constraints. \index{Optimization}\index{Portfolio choice}

 ## Data preparation

-We start by loading the required data from our `SQLite`-database introduced in chapters 2-4.
+We start by loading the required data from our `SQLite`-database introduced in Chapters 2-4.
 For simplicity, we restrict our investment universe to the monthly Fama-French industry portfolio returns in the following application. \index{Data!Industry portfolios}

 ```r